Mourud/code-practice/README.md

 # code-practice
-Doing basic to intermediate coding probelms to practice languages I know.
+Doing basic to intermediate coding problems to practice languages I know.

+## Problems
 1. Basic calculator: - Learning IO in console for the language, and in some cases, doing basic error handling

-##Languages:
+## Languages:
 * C
 * C++
 * C#